+The NAI Realm Encoding, NAI Realm Length and NAI Realm fields are defined in 9.4.5.10.

 The Language Code is a 3-octet ISO-14962-1997 [B45] encoded string field that defines the

 language used in the Cost Information field.
 The Language Code field is a two or three character